Skip to main content

 $15K/day

-You need: "reasonable efforts" protocol for crisis detection (documentation + testing + monitoring shows good faith); notification system for session start and 3-hour intervals; mechanisms to provide mental health resources when risk detected.
+Requires reasonable efforts protocol for crisis detection (documentation, testing, monitoring shows good faith); notification system for session start and 3-hour intervals; mechanisms to provide mental health resources when risk detected.

 Cite This